zetenynagy/dsc.max/README.md

 **Known issues**
 * Currently very CPU intensive for some reason, this also introduces some latency
 * Bluetooth connections result in an error
+* Sending data to controller does not behave as expected

 *This branch will eventually replace the old, [hi] based one.
 That will happen when all major bugs are ironed out, and feature parity is achieved.*